 The first competition was held on the 18th April 1953.
 It was well attended not only by the local club members, but also by Cooma golfers.
 As there was no clubhouse, afternoon tea was served after the days play at the Berridale CWA rooms, where the winners were announced.
 The winners of the first Coolamatong competition were Margaret Newbound of Bobundara and Ken Paull, the Rural Bank Manager from Cooma.

 The following year the club had its own clubhouse.
 Through the efforts of Eric Thorpe, the Shire Clerk and Club Secretary, a surplus Department of Main Roads barracks was bought for 50 pounds and moved from Doran to the golf course.
 The hard working and committed club members transformed this basic building into a comfortable and friendly place.

 About this time Bill and Eiley Wallace retired to Berridale from their property at Jindabyne.
 Bill took on the honorary role of Secretary Manager, a position he held from 1958 until 1967.
 The club was then in such a good financial position that it could employ Bill Hoskin, its first paid Secretary Manager.
 Bill Hoskin worked for the club until he retired in 1979.

 The golf course extension to 18 holes was officially opened in April 1962, but it still had sand greens.
-The new improved course was tested by four experienced golfers, Ron Jamieson, Noel Bartell ( the state as amateur champion) Flora Hoskin and Bill Wallace, and passed with flying colours!
+The new improved course was tested by four experienced golfers, Ron Jamieson, Noel Bartell ( the state’s amateur champion), Flora Hoskin and Bill Wallace, passing with flying colours!

 The next major change to the course was the construction of the grass greens.
 Work started in 1991, but was not finished until 1996 as there were many problems involving water, soil and grass seed.